 It’s on their personal pages where content creators will continually post content and keep their fans up-to-date on what’s going on.

-Fans also appreciate getting notifications every time their favorite streamers has gone live or posts new content.
+Fans also appreciate getting notifications every time their favorite streamers have gone live or posts new content.

 To win over more content creators to their service, Facebook Gaming recently launched what they are calling the Level Up Program.